 Whilst many of us like to enjoy the sun and hot weather, we should make sure we do it safely and remember certain groups of people are more vulnerable than others to the effects of heat or ultraviolet radiation.
 Extreme heat can force the body into overdrive as it tries to stay cool through perspiration and evaporation.

-NIVEA SUN and Cancer Research UK have compiled a list of top tips to encourage you and your family to enjoy the sun safely.
+NIVEA SUN and Cancer Research UK have come up with three top tips to help people enjoy the sun safely:

-The sun can be just as strong in the UK as abroad so it's not just when you're on holiday abroad that you need to think about protecting your skin in the sun.
-And you don't need to be sunbathing to get sunburn.
-Plenty of people get sunburn when out and about playing sport, shopping or gardening
+The sun can be strong in the UK as well as abroad, so it's not just when you're on holiday that you need to think about protecting your skin in the sun.
+And you don't need to be sunbathing to get sunburn; plenty of people get sunburn when out and about playing sport, shopping or gardening

-Keep a handy-sized bottle of sunscreen in your handbag (Cancer Research UK recommend at least SPF15+) so that you'll always have some to hand for parts of the body you can't cover up with clothes.
+Keep a handy-sized bottle of sunscreen in your handbag (Cancer Research UK recommends at least SPF15+) so that you'll always have some to hand for parts of the body you can't cover up with clothes.
 That way you won't get caught out on days when you're out and about and the sun is strong.
-Make sure you reapply regularly and use a generous amount.
+Make sure you reapply regularly and use a generous amount

-Young skin is particularly delicate and easily sun burnt.
+Young skin is delicate and easily sunburnt.
 Make sure your children are wearing t-shirts and wide-brimmed hats when out in strong sun and cover any exposed areas with sunscreen.
-It's a good idea to encourage them to alternate their time in the sunshine with breaks in the shade for a game or a cool drink, particularly between 11am and 3pm (in the UK summer) when the sun is usually strongest.
-If you're using a buggy, attaching a parasol is a useful way of keeping your children cool and protected from the sunshine
+It's a good idea to encourage them to have breaks in the shade for a game or a cool drink, particularly between 11am and 3pm (in the UK summer) when the sun is usually strongest.
+If you're using a buggy, attaching a parasol is a useful way of keeping your children cool and protected from strong sun.

 The free World UV App has been created by the British Association of Dermatologists in partnership with the Met Office to provide you a free daily UV forecast for over 10,000 locations worldwide.